• Recipes

 If using frozen chicken thighs, they should be separated and cooked in a single layer, not frozen together in a clump.

-• Season the water generously.
-Add 2 teaspoons of table salt for every 6 cups water.
+• Season: Season the water generously.
+Add 2 teaspoons of table salt for every 6 cups of water.

-• Let the thighs rest for at least 10 minutes, or until cool, before slicing the meat.
+• Rest the meat: Let the thighs rest for at least 10 minutes, or until cool, before slicing the meat.

 Step-by-Step Instructions